pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/others/JS Problem Solving.md

 function curry(fn) {
   //fn is the sum function which has 3 arguments, so fn.length = 3
   return function curried(...args) {
-    //args are the curriedSum provided arguments, in the first example it is 1, so it fails if conditon if (args.length >= fn.length) {
+    //args are the curriedSum provided arguments, in the first example it is 1, so it fails if condition if (args.length >= fn.length) {
       // invokes the function sum with those arguments using the apply method and returns the result
       // below will be called at final, ex: else condition does the job to concatenate the provided args with all the left over arguments until it matches with the sum function in our case